Road Traffic Accidents

 How To Make Your Compensation Claim

-When you make a claim for compensation, you will need to provide all of the details of the accident and your injuries to your Solicitor.
+When you make a road traffic accident claim for compensation, you will need to provide all of the details of the accident and your injuries to your Solicitor.

 Cantillons Solicitors will help you to gather the necessary evidence and documentation that is required, including medical reports, and we will submit your Injuries Board application form.